"Motivation is the art of getting people to do what you want them to do because they want to do it."

 Bonus: Go for the Trifecta.

-If you're feeling comfortable with each of these approaches to motivating employees on your team, then the pro move is to pull off all three at once.
+If you're feeling comfortable with each of these ways to motivate employees, then the pro move is to pull off all three at once.
 You can give praise and feedback together in one session that ties to a greater purpose in the company.
 Do this and you'll see your team member beaming from ear to ear.

 Here's an example: